sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - quickstart.md

  This describes the data to extract:

 - The anchor is inside a box (`"id": "box"`).
-- The anchor text  is "policy number".
+- The anchor text  is `policy number`.
 - The anchor line is a little more complex than previous examples, because it also defines a match type (`"type": "startsWith"`).
 You can write a simpler string anchor as `"anchor":"policy number"`, or you can expand to complex anchors.
 For more information, see [Anchor object](doc:anchor).

  This returns: